kevin-in-code/svelte-toasts/README.md

 ```

 ## Themes & Designs

-For a quick look at the standard themes and designs, explore the [demo application](https://kevin-in-code.github.io/svelte-toasts/demo).

 Four themes are provided to give a good selection of default colour options.
 These themes are _marker_, _candy_, _crisp_, and _chalk_.
 All of these can serve well in light an dark settings, but some may be better suited to one or the other.